ialbert/bio/md/bio-ontology.md

 # Ontology operations {#bio-ontology}

-The `bio` package provides utility to visualize gene and sequence ontology's.
+The `bio` package provides utility to search gene and sequence ontology.

 ## Building the database
 Before using the ontology related functionality the representation needs to be built: